 3. Hepatitis C spreads through casual contact

 It is highly unlikely to contract hepatitis C through casual contact – such as shaking hands, hugging, sharing eating utensils, kissing or sharing a bed – with an infected person.
-Hepatitis C is transmitted when a person comes in direct contact with an infected person’s blood or with bodily fluids that contains blood.
+It is transmitted when a person comes in direct contact with an infected person’s blood or with bodily fluids that contains blood.

 This most frequently occurs when using a contaminated needle during drug use.
 Transmission of the virus can also occur due to accidental needlesticks, birth to an infected mother, unregulated tattooing and piercing and sexual contact.

-5. Baby Boomers shouldn’t be concerned with having hepatitis C
+5. Baby Boomers shouldn’t be concerned

 Because hepatitis C can be silent for years before presenting with symptoms, it is important to know your status.
 If you believe you have been exposed to hepatitis C and are at high-risk for exposure, or you were born between 1945 and 1965, talk to your physician about getting a hepatitis C screening with a simple blood test.
 With curative therapy now available, that test could save your life.